University of Glasgow

 Regulations for Research Furth of Glasgow

 Many research students will want to spend time working away from Glasgow during their period of research.
-There are two basic categories of work furth of Glasgow which are distinguished for the purposes of these regulations:
+For the purpose of these regulations, there are two basic categories of work furth of Glasgow:

 (a) research in or associated with academic or academic-related institutions other than the University of Glasgow; and